TAsUjxnMIL/InfluxDB_Projekt/README.md

 * Reason: Interaction with database through terminal

-## Download InfluxDB on Ubuntu/ Mac OS X
+## Download InfluxDB on Ubuntu or Mac OS X
 * Click on this link <https://portal.influxdata.com/downloads/>
 * Go to `Are you interested in InfluxDB 1.x?`
 * Select specific InfluxDB version and your platform